voldern/kubernetes-preview-github-action/README.md

 This Github action makes it easy to create PR review applications in your Kubernetes cluster.

-A PR review application is a deployment that gets created with the code in the source branch of a pull request when the PR is created and that destroys it when it's merged or closed.
+A PR review application is a deployment that gets created with the code in the source branch of a pull request when the PR is created and destroys it when it's merged or closed.

 ## How it works

-The action talks to the Kubernetes API using credentials and certificates that you supply to create a deployment based on a template you supply in the repository that uses this action.
+The action talks to the Kubernetes API using credentials and certificates that you supply to create a deployment and other resources based on specs you supply in the repository that uses this action.
 The action also creates a Github deployment that tracks the Kubernetes deployment.

 You need to have a wildcard domain setup that points to an ingress that runs in your cluster and that forwards traffic to the right service.